JuanIgnacioHZ/IE0623_Final_Project/README.md

     - A BIOS section for initializing all the hardware.
     - Functions for computing the speed of a car from the input of two digital lines and a timer.
     - Interface for printing text to the LCD display.
-    - Three modes of operation: Inactive, Configuration, Active.
+    - Three modes of operation: Inactive, Configuration, and Active.
     - Drivers for:
         - LCD display.
         - Push buttons.